 Plagiarism is presenting someone else's words or ideas as your own.
-It is basically a form of theft, and it can get you in pretty deep water, both academically and professionally.
-And, it doesn't matter if it was an accident - it is the same as if you did it on purpose.
+It is a form of theft, and it can get you in trouble, both academically and professionally.
+It doesn't matter if it was an accident - it is the same as if you did it on purpose.
 Of course, Northeast State students would NEVER plagiarize on purpose!
 However, it can be done on accident.
 Hopefully, this module will help you learn to identify issues in your own work and avoid any form of plagiarism.

-In school, the penalties for plagiarism can be an F on the assignment to an F in the course, to expulsion from school.
-If your plagiarism ends up on your academic record, it will follow you for the rest of your life.
-It makes acceptance to other schools very difficult, and employers will think twice about someone whose academic honest is so tarnished.
+In school, the penalties for plagiarism can range from an F on the assignment to an F in the course, or even expulsion from school.
+If plagiarism ends up on your academic record, it will follow you for the rest of your life.
+It makes acceptance to other schools very difficult, and employers will think twice about someone whose academic honesty is so tarnished.

 The following links will take you to some more tips on avoiding plagiarism: